ibm-cloud-docs/transit-gateway/adding-gateway.md

    ```
    {: pre}

 - **--network-account-id**: ID of the IBM Cloud account to use for creating a classic connection.
-Only used with 'classic' type, when the account of connection is different than the gateway's account.
+Only used with 'classic' type, when the account of the connection is different than the gateway's account.

-- **--output json**: Optional: Specify if you want the output to display in JSON format.
+- **--output JSON**: Optional: Specify if you want the output to display in JSON format.

 - **--help | -h**: Optional: Get help on this command.